Who-Am-Idk/GTIArcade/README.md

 # GTIArcade
- Made in the Granite Technical Institute for programming 2 class
+ Made in the Granite Technical Institute for Programming 2 class.

+## Objective
+Learn how to use WinForms by challenging myself with creating a simple arcade-style application with a few classic arcade games.

+## Features
+(Hopefully)

+* 4 Single-player games.
+* 2 Multi-player games.
+* Saving and loading of a "Highscores" txt file.

 ## Graphic